WHETSTONE FOR districts

 Make instructional coaching successful across all of your schools

 Managing instructional coaching data for one school is hard -- multiply that by 20.
 Or 50.
 Or 100!
-With the time and resources invested in developing a district-wide coaching system, it’s critical that your team has an easy way to track implementation and teacher growth to show progress.
-Some schools adopt coaching with ease, but others need help, and you need answers to these questions:
+With the time and resources invested in developing a district-wide instructional coaching system, it’s critical that your team has an easy way to track implementation and teacher growth to show progress.
+Some schools adopt instructional coaching with ease, but others need help, and you need answers to these questions:

 How do we turn sit-and-get professional development into sessions that are tailored to teachers’ unique growth needs?

 With what instructional skills are elementary ELA teachers struggling?
 Middle school math teachers?

 We just got our interim results back and we need to kick it into high gear.
 How do I ensure each of my schools are coaching on our new instructional priorities to maximize the time they spend with teachers?

 OBSERVE.
 MEET.
 REPEAT.

 How do i get all of our teachers better, faster?